goranivankovic/python_quiz/README.md

 Open file with your code editor

 4.Step Four
-Open your code editor then your terminal in windows OS add text : python quiz.py in mac OS add text : python3 quiz.py
+Open your code editor then in your terminal in windows OS add text : python quiz.py in mac OS add text : python3 quiz.py